-Risedale Sports and Community College aims to provide all students with a comprehensive CEIAG programme, using the Careers Development Institute framework and the 8 Gatsby Benchmarks, in line with Department of Education guidelines.
-We have a dedicated Careers Leader, Helen Porritt (full-time), and a visiting Independent Careers Adviser from Shine (one day per week); situated within our dedicated Careers Office, available to see students and discuss future pathways.
-The school is currently working towards an Investor in Careers award.
+At Risedale we aim to provide all our pupils with a comprehensive Careers, Education, Information, Advice and Guidance (CEIAG) programme, using the Careers Development Institute framework and the 8 Gatsby Benchmarks, in line with Department for Education (DfE) guidelines.
+We have a dedicated Careers Leader, Helen Porritt (full-time) situated within our Careers Office, available to see pupils and discuss their future pathways.
+The school achieved a Quality in Careers Standard award in March 2019.
+Our careers programme is reviewed every year in line with statutory guidelines issued by the DfE to ensure we are delivering up to date information (next review July 2021).

 Careers Contact Details: